arnesanches/scikit-ai-predictions/README.md

 1. Open a terminal or command prompt.
 2. Navigate to the folder where the scripts are located.
-3. To run the `.py` script, click the "Run" button.
+3. To run the script in the `.py` format, click the "Run" button.
 If you prefer the `.ipynb` format, run the notebook cells sequentially by clicking the "Run" button or pressing `Shift + Enter`.

 ## Notes